RealLangdonAlger/A1111-Vision-Prompt-Ext/README.md

 - Use one slot for **style**, another for **composition**, etc.
 - Use lower weights (0.3–0.8) for subtle influence
 - Use higher weights (1.2+) for strong guidance
-- Use **include** mode to focus the LLM on specific areas
+- Use **Stitch** mode for related images (same character, consistent style)
-- Use **exclude** mode to hide irrelevant parts of the image
+- Use **Merge Multicall** for complex multi-character scenes requiring consistent labeling
-- Combine multiple images in one slot for complex references
+- Use prompt placeholders to reference the main prompt in your vision instructions

 ---

 ## Requirements

 - AUTOMATIC1111 WebUI
-- A vision-capable LLM endpoint (OpenAI or compatible)
+- A vision-capable LLM endpoint (OpenAI-compatible API)

 ---